geekcom/api/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/geekcom/api/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/geekcom/api/?branch=master)

 ### About
-This is a generic REST API for workout plans, [here](https://github.com/geekcom/api) is webapp for this API
+This is a generic REST API for workout plans.

 ---
 ## How to use?